RealTimeLogic/LSP-Examples/Dashboard/README.md

 {
     "name": "link name",
-    "class": "nav-icon", // And additional AdminLTE classes "href": "relative path" // or "#" if no page is associated with the directory "sub": menu-list
+    "class": "nav-icon", // And additional AdminLTE classes "href": "relative path", // or "#" if no page is associated with the directory "sub": menu-list
 }
 ```